conekta/conekta-.net/docs/CustomersApi.md

             var apiInstance = new CustomersApi(config);
-            var acceptLanguage = es;  // string | Use for knowing which language to use (optional)  (default to es) var limit = 20;  // int? | The numbers of items to return, the maximum value is 250 (optional)  (default to 20) var search = "search_example";  // string | General order search, e.g. by mail, reference etc. (optional) var next = "next_example";  // string | next page (optional)
+            var acceptLanguage = es;  // string | Use for knowing which language to use (optional)  (default to es) var xChildCompanyId = 6441b6376b60c3a638da80af;  // string | In the case of a holding company, the company id of the child company to which will process the request. (optional) var limit = 20;  // int? | The numbers of items to return, the maximum value is 250 (optional)  (default to 20) var search = "search_example";  // string | General order search, e.g. by mail, reference etc. (optional) var next = "next_example";  // string | next page (optional)